-To find the cheapest premiums in Colorado, you need to consider offerings from all of the state’s top providers.
-Use this list of insurance carriers below to help speed up your search:
+To find the cheapest auto insurance premiums in Colorado, you need to compare offerings from several different providers.
+Use the list of insurance carriers below to speed up your search:

 Best Car Insurance Companies in Colorado

-Our Geeks have analyzed complaint data and reviews to help identify the best coverage providers in Colorado.
-This table is a snapshot of their findings:
+Our Geeks analyzed complaint data and policyholder reviews to identify the best insurers in Colorado.
+This table is a snapshot of our findings: